apoltix/iTMDb/README.md

 Documentation
 =============

 Documentation is in the works.
+The framework was built to be as easy and intuitive to use, so looking at the header files should give you an idea of how it is structured.
 Please see the test application (available in the Xcode project) for code samples.

 Support for Garbage Collection
 ==============================